sne21star/sne21star.github.io/_posts/2199-01-01-future-post.md

 Future Blog Post
 ------

-In this post I will review Stephen King's "The Institute".
-Check back at a later date for the blog post!
+In this post I will talk about my project for the WWDC 2021 Swift Student Challenge.
+I will also talk about how I can improve on what I submitted.

 Purpose
 ------
-One of my new year resolutions was to read one book per month.
-In January I had read this book, and will write a post about this book.
+I have been interested in application developement after working on it during my senior design class.
+I wanted to try to learn about swift further by creating a fun game.